jamiealison/awesome-insectai/README.md

 # 🪲 Awesome InsectAI [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 A curated list of **papers, datasets, code, and pretrained models** related to **insect detection, classification, and monitoring** using AI and deep learning.
+Represented models must share model weights as a minimum.

 Contributions are welcome!
 Please check the [contribution guidelines](#contributing) below.